RaphaelWoude/capacitor-native-settings/README.md

 # capacitor-native-settings

-Capacitor plugin to open native settings screens for android and iOS.
+Capacitor plugin to open native settings screens for Android and iOS.

 ## Install